ovito-org/DistancesAndAnglesOverlay/README.md

 - "Outline width" | `outline_width`: Width (in pixel) of the text outline.
 A width of `0` corresponds to no outline.
 Default = 0.
 - "Show distances" | `show_distances`: Show distances between particles.
 Default = True.
 - "Number format (distance)" | `distance_label_format`: Format specifier for the particle-particle distances.
 Default = "{:.3f}".
 - "Show angles" | `show_angles`: Show angles between particles.
-Default = True.
+Default = False.
-- "Arc distance (%)" | `arc_distance`: Distance (in % of the particle-particle distance) in which the arc indicating the angles is displayed.
-Default = 20.
+- "Arc distance" | `arc_distance`: Distance (in % of the particle-particle distance) in which the arc indicating the angles is displayed.
+Default = 0.2.
 - "Number format (angles)" | `angle_format`: Format specifier for the angle measurements.
 Default = "{:.1f} °".

 ## Example